 - Delaying the time it can take from relapsing remitting MS to the secondary progressive phase

-OMS recommends people with MS may need to take a daily vitamin D3 supplement, depending on the amount of sun they receive.
-For those with low levels at first testing, a one-off high dose of vitamin D (such as 600,000 IU), prescribed by a doctor, is recommended.
+OMS recommends that people with MS may need to take a daily vitamin D3 supplement, depending on the amount of sun they receive.
+For those with low levels at first testing, a one-off high dose of vitamin D (such as 600,000 IU), prescribed by a doctor, is recommended and considered to be safe.

 What is the Coimbra Protocol?